pouchdb-community/worker-pouch/README.md

     CLIENT=selenium:phantomjs npm test

 This will run the tests automatically and the process will exit with a 0 or a 1 when it's done.
 Firefox uses IndexedDB, and PhantomJS uses WebSQL.

+### Running the custom-api tests

+Run:

+    npm run test-custom

+Or to debug:

+    npm run test-custom-local